 How To Clean A Knife Block

 There are certain areas within the kitchen that tend to be cleaned less often that others.
-The trusty knife block is one of these areas.
+The trusty knife block that’s holding that great set of kitchen knives is one of these areas.
 The vast majority of us will have a sturdy wooden knife block that features narrow slots at differing depths.
 The shape of the slots makes them hard to clean and easy to ignore.

 This combination of facts usually means the block is not properly cleaned as often as it should be.